raspy135/Qun-mk2/README.md

 ## Session

+Qun automatically collects the current looper recordings, instrument and sequencer presets into a Session.
+Sessions can be saved and loaded.
+They are automatically numbered and can be manually named.

 ![session_diagram](./manual_images/session_diagram.png)

 Session is the biggest data unit of the synth.
 Session includes 8 preset buckets.
 Each bucket contains one preset with 8 pattern sequencer data.

 There is no "new session" function.
 The synth always create a new session when booting.
-Reboot the device for new sesion.
+Reboot the device to create a new sesion.

 Session button operations work in Parameter mode or Play mode